Leuviah/project-leuviah/README.md

 		democratize access to machine-backed DApps, assets, and services to deliver value to users and fuel the new machine economy.
 		#
+		can accept a prompt of text and images, which—parallel to the text-only setting—lets the user specify any vision or language task.
+Specifically, it generates text outputs (natural language, code, etc.) given inputs consisting of interspersed text and images.
+Over a range of domains—including documents with text and photographs, diagrams, or screenshots— *
 		Create Next Generation Dapps to Change the World.
 		Tokenize Real-World Objects, Facts, and Events.
 		Push Trusted IoT Data to Smart Contracts.